Utilities, taxes, and dues in West Ridge

 1.4 Landline phone, Internet, Cable TV: Horry Telephone Cooperative (HTC)

-West Ridge is an HTC-exclusive enclave for landline telephone, cable TV, and Internet service.
+West Ridge is an HTC-exclusive enclave for landline telephone, cable TV, and cable Internet service.
 HTC has fiber to the home, not copper wires.
-Internet service enters the house as a standard Ethernet connection (no cable modem in your house needed) and currently (12/2023) speeds start at 500Mb/second.
+Internet service enters the house as a standard Ethernet connection (no cable modem in your house needed) and currently (6/2024) speeds start at 500Mb/second.
 HTC Internet service includes a wireless router.

 Some people have DirectTV, Dish, 5G wireless, or other over-the-air services.
 With any Internet service, you, of course, have the option of subscribing to other (non-HTC) TV streaming services.